-To investigate the use of palliative care (PC) in patients with end-stage chronic obstructive pulmonary disease (COPD) on home oxygen hospitalized for an exacerbation
+To investigate the use of palliative care (PC) in patients with end-stage COPD receiving home oxygen hospitalized for an exacerbation.

-Retrospective nationwide cohort analysis utilising the Nationwide Inpatient Sample (NIS).
-All patients >18 years of age with a diagnosis of COPD on home oxygen admitted for an exacerbation were included.
+A retrospective nationwide cohort analysis was performed, using the Nationwide Inpatient Sample.
+All patients ≥ 18 years of age with a diagnosis of COPD, receiving home oxygen, and admitted for an exacerbation were included.

-The use of PC increased dramatically during the study period, however PC contact occurs only in a minority of end-stage COPD patients admitted with an exacerbation.
+The use of PC increased dramatically during the study period; however, PC contact occurs only in a minority of patients with end-stage COPD admitted with an exacerbation.